 Unusual Options Activity Insight: Microsoft

-On Tuesday, shares of Microsoft (NASDAQ:MSFT) saw unusual options activity.
-After the option alert, the stock price moved down to $276.33.
+Shares of Microsoft (NASDAQ:MSFT) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved up to $279.82.

 "Out of the money" contracts are unusual because they are purchased with a strike price far from the underlying asset price.
 "Out of the money" occurs when the underlying price is under the strike price on a call option, or above the strike price on a put option.
 Buyers and sellers try to take advantage of a large profit margin in these instances because they are expecting the value of the underlying asset to change dramatically in the future.